Alex Bregman: 2017: World Series and World Baseball Classic champion

-All-Star Game MVP (2018)
+2018: All-Star Game MVP

 In 2018 the Astros renewed Bregman's contract at $599,000 – an increase of $60,000.
 In June he was named AL Player of the Month, after batting .306/.372/.713 in 108 at bats, with 11 home runs and 30 RBIs (a new Astros record for June).
 He became the second Astros third baseman to win the award, along with Art Howe (May 1981).
 Bregman was also named the AL Player of the Week for the week of June 25 – July 1, during which he batted .464/.516/1.179 in 28 at bats with five doubles, five home runs, and ten RBIs.

 Batting .284 with 17 home runs, 57 RBIs, and 29 doubles, he was named to the 2018 MLB All-Star Game.
 Bregman was also selected to participate in the 2018 Home Run Derby.
 After he hit a go-ahead home run in the 10th inning off Ross Stripling, he was named the Astros' first All-Star Game MVP.

-In the second half of the season, Bregman became the focal point of the Astros offense as injuries to Carlos Correa, George Springer, and José Altuve took all three of them out of the lineup for most of July and early August.
+In the second half of the season, Bregman became the focal point of the Astros offense as injuries to Carlos Correa, George Springer, and Jose Altuve took all three of them out of the lineup for most of July and early August.
 Bregman helped carry the Astros offense through a rough skid in which he batted .342 with 6 home runs and 18 RBIs.
 During this stretch, the Dugout Stare, a home run celebration that Bregman had begun performing during the 2017 postseason, became popular among his teammates and on social media.
 In a game against the Seattle Mariners on August 22, Tyler White hit a solo home run in the top of the 9th inning of a 10–7 win.
 A large group of Astros players, including Bregman, performed a synchronized dugout stare into the camera, eventually becoming their new team home run celebration.
 The moment gained social media buzz with local Houston businesses and news outlets.